message/iata/SE.md

 - family members of passengers with a residence permit issued by Sweden.
 The residence permit must be issued with a validity of more than 3 months;
 - passengers with a residence permit issued by Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Switzerland or Vatican City (Holy See) and their family members.
 The residence permit must be issued with a validity of more than 3 months;
 - passengers with a national visa issued by Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See) and their family members.
 The visa must be issued with a validity of more than 3 months;
-- residents of Australia, Bahrain, Canada, Chile, Chinese Taipei, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, Ukraine, United Arab Emirates and Uruguay;
+- residents of Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, Singapore, Ukraine, United Arab Emirates and Uruguay;
-- effective 8 November 2021, residents of Argentina, Colombia, Namibia and Peru;
 - merchant seamen;
 - military personnel;
 - students;